-Gambling Behaviors Among Oxford House Residents: A Preliminary Investigation.
+Gambling Behaviors Among Oxford House Residents: A Preliminary Investigation

 The present study investigated the prevalence of gambling behaviors among 71 individuals recovering from substance-dependent disorders and living in self-run recovery homes (Oxford Houses).
 Residents were given the South Oaks Gambling Screen to assess gambling behaviors and pathological gambling, and 19.7% of the sample was identified as having probable pathological gambling.
 These residents reported proportionately more involvement in a variety of gambling behaviors than other residents.
 Engagement in various gambling activities was consistent with previous investigations and suggested that self-run recovery homes such as Oxford Houses might be suitable referral sources for recovering persons who have comorbid gambling problems.